joseTamezPena/RISKPLOTS/README.md

 The function was build to answer the following questions:

+-   Which biomarker is useful for the prognosis of future events?

+    -   Can a continous biomarker can be used to stratify high-risk, low-risk populations?

+        -   What is the threshold that can achieve that stratification?

+    -   How does a High-Middle and low Risk survival curves behave?

 -   Are the probabilities of the risk to future events in a given time interval calibrated?

     -   Do the probability of event matches the observed events?